petervdpas/ScriptRunner.Plugins.AzureSuite/ScriptRunner.Plugins.AzureSuite/CookBookPages/AzureTableStorage.md

 ### Step 3: Set a Table to Work With

-Set the table to interact with for subsequent operations:
+Set the table to interact with for further operations:

 ```csharp
 var tableName = "example-table";